-This Disclosure Statement re-affirms the alignment of Dream's investment processes with the Operating Principles for Impact Management and will be updated annually.
+This Disclosure Statement re-affirms the commitment and alignment of Dream's investment processes to the Impact Principles and is updated annually.

-Dream engaged BlueMark, a Tideline company, to independently verify the alignment of Dream's impact management practices with the Operating Principles for Impact Management.
+In May 2021, Dream engaged BlueMark, a Tideline company, to independently verify the alignment of Dream's impact management practices with the Operating Principles for Impact Management.
 BlueMark's assessment findings cover both areas of strength and areas for improvement, as reflected in the Verifier Statement.
-The independent verification was completed in May 2021, and was conducted over Dream's assets that were in alignment with the Operating Principles for Impact Management as at March 31, 2021.
+The independent verification was conducted over Dream's assets that were in alignment with the Operating Principles for Impact Management as of March 31, 2021.
 Dream will conduct a verification at a minimum of every 3 years, unless there are significant changes to our practices that warrant a more frequent review.
+Therefore, Dream will conduct the next independent verification in alignment with our disclosure statement published in 2024.